alegraio/omnipay-payu/README.md

 ```

 **Confirmation Service Example**
-- You can check completeAuthorize.php file  in /examples folder.
+- We can check completeAuthorize.php file  in /examples folder.
 - The confirmation service is only for merchants working on the pre-motorization model, you can go with your sales representative for detailed information.

 ```php